DataDog/integrations-extras/census/README.md

 [Census][1] is the leading reverse ETL platform that turns your data warehouse into a hub for marketing and business operations, empowering everyone with trustworthy and actionable data.
 Sync data from a source of truth like a data warehouse to a system of actions like CRM, advertising platform, or other SaaS app to operationalize data.

-Census integrates with Datadog to provide developers with the ability to monitor their Census workflows, giving them the ability to track the number of successful vs failed syncs.
+Census integrates with Datadog to provide developers the ability to monitor their Census workflows and track the number of successful and failed syncs.
 This integration sends [metrics][3] and events to Datadog from Census.

 ## Requirements